Thermodynamics and Tomonaga-Luttinger liquid behavior of the quantum 1D hard rod model: Correlation functions

-To further asses the LL behavior, we now proceed with fits of Eq.~(\ref{eq:lut_g1}) up to the $m=1$ term to the QMC data for various values of $n\aHR$, with fitting parameters $K$, $L_T$, $B_0$, and $B_1$.
+To further asses the TLL behavior, we now proceed with fits of Eqs.~(\ref{eq:lut_g1}) and (\ref{eq:lut_g2}), up to the $m=1$ terms, to the QMC data for various values of $n\aHR$.
+This allows us to extract $K$, $L_T$, and the coefficients $B_0$, $B_1$, and $A_1$.
+Furthermore, for $g_2(x)$, we fit the density $n$ from the frequency of oscillations.
 We use a Levenberg-Marquardt least-square approach~\cite{more2006levenberg} in two steps.
-We first fit $g_1(x)$ and obtain estimates for $K$, $B_0$, and $B_1$.
-The thermal length $L_T$ is, however, poorly estimated because thermal effects are only significant at large enough distance, $x \gtrsim L_T$, where the value of the correlation function is small and do not contribute much to the fit.
-To enhance the weight of the tails, we perform a second fit, now of $\ln [g_1(x)]$, using the previous estimates for $K$, $B_0$, and $B_1$ and fitting parameter $L_T$ only.
-For all cases, we find excellent agreement between the fitted curves a and the QMC data, see example in Fig.~(\ref{fig: correlation functions})(a) (fit: dashed black line, QMC data: solid red line).
-The results for the parameters $K$ and $L_T$ are shown in Figs.~(\ref{fig: correlation functions})(b) and (c), with errorbars estimated by the residual sum of squares.
-The speed of sound $u$ can then be extracted knowing the temperature, here $T=0.1\hbar^2 / m\aHR^2\kB$.
-We find very good agreement with LL theory, except for a few points with $n\aHR \lesssim 0.2$, where the agreement is worse, but still fair with deviations less than $13\%$.
-The larger deviation at small values of $n\aHR$ is due to the fact that dilute density leads to weak oscillations, which are further suppressed exponentially by finite temperature.
-Thus, the correlation function approaches a pure exponential decay proportional to $\exp(-\pi x/2KL_T)$.
-The latter depends on $KL_T$, rather than $K$ and $L_T$ independently, leading to the poor fitting of $K$.
-For $n\aHR \gtrsim 0.5$, the thermal length is large, $nL_T \gtrsim 30$, and thermal effects appear in a range of $x$ is where the QMC data is dominated by statistical fluctuations.
-Then, we cannot fit for $L_T$ but the fits for $K$ still work well in this regime since they are not affected by the large value of $L_T$.
+In the first step, we fit $g_1(x)$ and obtain estimates for $K$, $B_0$, and $B_1$.
+The thermal length $L_T$ is, however, poorly estimated because thermal effects are only significant at large enough distance, $x \gtrsim L_T$, where the value of the correlation function is small and does not contribute much to the fit.
+To enhance the weight of the tails, we perform a second fit, now of $\ln [g_1(x)]$, using the previous estimates for $K$, $B_0$, and $B_1$, and fitting the parameter $L_T$ only.
+The speed of sound $u$ can then be extracted knowing the temperature, here $\tilde{T}=m\aHR^2\kB T/\hbar^2=0.01$ for $na\leq 0.1$, $\tilde{T}=0.1$ for $0.13\leq n\aHR \leq 0.6$ and $\tilde{T}=0.9$ for $0.5\leq na\leq 0.7$, respectively.
+These temperatures are chosen so that the system always remains in the TLL regime, \ie~in a regime in which the nonlinear part of the excitation spectrum can be neglected.
+This condition is fulfilled when $\kB T$ does not exceed $\hbar^2 \pi^2 n^2 / 2m(1-na)^2$.
+Due to convergence issues, the extension to $na\gtrsim 0.6$ is more feasible for the highest temperature.
+A similar analysis is carried out for $g_2(x)$.
+In the first step, we fit $g_2(x)$ to obtain estimates of $K$, $n$, and $A_1$.
+For $na\geq 0.5$, we also include $A_2$ into the fits since this term becomes significant.
+In the second step, we fit all local maxima of $\ln|g_2(x)-1|$ to extract $L_T$ in order to exclude the points with $g_2(x) \approx 1$ , which would otherwise yield large values of $\ln |g_2(x)-1|$ and strongly affect the fits.
+For all cases, we find excellent agreement between the fitted curves and the QMC data, see examples in Appendix~\ref{appendix:fits}.